 Obstagoon

-If you’re anything like me, before journeying into Galar you could take one look at a Linoone and say “perfect, no notes”.
-Then Obstagoon arrived, the mafioso-looking badger-mon with a new dark Pokémon typing and some incredibly sharp claws to slash away with, and suddenly Linoone just seems a little boring.
-Better still, Obstagoon’s shiny alternative is a wash of white, blue, and pink, and is one of the most exciting palette swaps across the entire roster of 1,000+ Pokémon.
+I've long loved Linoone, never once feeling like the ferocious fella needed an evolution, then the gen 8 Pokémon games arrived, introducing Obstagoon, and I realized that yes, I needed this all along.
+The mafioso-looking badger-mon with a new dark Pokémon typing and some incredibly sharp claws to slash away with just ascends Linoone to new heights.
+Better still, Obstagoon's shiny alternative is a wash of white, blue, and pink, and is one of the most exciting palette swaps across the entire roster of 1,000+ Pokémon.

 Obstagoon is a fearsome foe, and while we advocate making it a member of your team, we still need to point you in the direction of our dark Pokémon weakness guide should you be unfortunate enough to face one, and considering the fact that Piers, the seventh gym leader in Sword and Shield does use one, this is a guarantee.
 Actually, he only uses dark-type creatures (makes sense being the dark-type leader).